 Yes!
 If you'd rather not enable people to comment on or like your videos, you can turn comments and likes off.

-Step 1: Hover over your name in the upper right corner of your BombBomb account and select "Video Page."
+Step 1: Click on your name in the upper right corner of your BombBomb account and select "Settings."

-Step 2: Scroll down until you see "Re/Actions" in the left panel and toggle this off.
+Step 2: This takes you into your system settings and automatically puts you on your "Edit Video Page" screen.
+Scroll down until you see "Re/Actions" in the left panel and toggle this off.

 To learn more about Re/Actions, check out this article!